 - The Age Quandary

 The fact whether a high protein is good or bad for middle-aged people is under constant debate.
 This is because, as a person ages, they lose lean muscle mass.
 To build and maintain it, a high protein diet is more useful than detrimental.
 In such cases, can a risk for cancer be overlooked?
 Not necessarily, as improper intake of protein can lead to deficiencies.
 Experts suggest 0.36 grams of protein per pound of body weight each day, comprising exclusively of plant-based proteins.
 Those above 50 years of age must eat plenty of proteins to protect themselves against frailty.

 Research has found that those who consumed animal proteins were generally prone to die of many causes, including cancer, compared to those who consumed a low protein diet.
 This is because having animal based food stuff adds several unhealthy components to your diet.
 To reduce such risks, cut back on saturated fats.
 This means preferring lean cuts over fatty cuts of meat.
 One can also avoid processed foods like sausage and hot dogs.
 As a healthier option, pick salmon or tuna, which offer you omega-3s.

 - High Protein, Low Fiber

-There has been a correlation between high protein, low carbohydrate, low fiber diets and cancer.
+There has been a correlation between high protein, low carbohydrate, low fiber diets, and cancer.
 Repeated intake of red meat and other fatty foods increased the risk of colorectal cancer.
-Studies have implicated a definite contribution of red meat towards the development of this cancer type, which is one of the most common.
+Studies have shown a definite contribution of red meat towards the development of this cancer type, which is one of the most common.
 A high-protein diet also prevents an individual from consuming enough fiber.
 This does not allow the intestines to function as they should, as fiber aids the biochemical environment in the digestive tract.
 Fiber enables the removal of carcinogens from the intestines, thereby protecting against cancer.